(This Cuba Travel Tips Blog Post was last updated in February 2017.)

 Right now is an exciting time for travel in Cuba.
-But before you get on the flight to the island nation, there is a lot of planning that needs to be done and many logistics to understand.
+But before you get on the flight to the island nation, there is a lot of planning that needs to be done and many logistics to understand even for seasoned travelers.
 You’ll find that traveling to Cuba is just a little different than any traveling to anywhere else in the world.
 There are many idiosyncrasies, customs and regulations you should be aware of before you go.

 In our first post about the country, we discussed 21 Misconceptions & Curiosities to Understand About Cuba.
 We’ve now developed this series of Cuba travel tips that we hope will help in actually planning your trip to this fascinating country.